 - Cybersecurity and information security.
 Protecting our information and digital infrastructure from cyber intrusions through adherence to industry standards, incident reporting policies and escalation practices, vulnerability testing, and continuous improvement.

-Key strategies & progress
+Key Strategies & Progress

-- Design globally and deploy locally: Technology should be developed to be used in as many places as possible, recognizing the need for increased controls, or non-use, in some markets.
+- Design globally and deploy locally: Technology should be developed to be usable in as many places as possible, recognizing the need for increased controls, or non-use, in some markets.
 The technology should be flexible and scalable.